AlexIIL/rfcs/rfc/0000-dependency-downloading.md

 During each loader plugin cycle:

-* For each selected mod that declares downloadable assets it will check to see if they are already present.
-If not they will be added to a download queue.
 * For each selected tentative mod (I.E. one that isn't present in a mods folder, but is found in the `downloadable_mods` list) it will be added to a download queue.

 If the download queue isn't empty (and hasn't been disabled or always-enabled) then it will be shown to the user.
-(This should show information about each mod to download, assets to download, and the total size of what needs to be downloaded).
+(This should show information about each mod to download, and the total size of what needs to be downloaded).

-If downloading is disabled then the next step is skipped, and instead a "missing mods / assets" error message is displayed to the user.
+If downloading is disabled then the next step is skipped, and instead a "missing mods" error message is displayed to the user.

 The download queue will have the following options:

 * `Cancel download`: This will disallow anything else from being added to the download queue in this launch of quilt-loader, and result in the error message as mentioned above.
 * `Never download`: This will change a config option in this instance preventing the download queue from being used in that instance, and the same behaviour as above.
-* `Download all`: This will proced to download everything according to the next step.
+* `Download all`: This will proceed to download everything according to the next step.
-* `Always download`: procedes to the next step, and also prevents this download queue from appearing again in this instance.
+* `Always download`: proceeds to the next step, and also prevents this download queue from appearing again in this instance.

-Mods and assets will be downloaded from `https://maven.quiltmc.org`, and any repositories specified in the `repositories` field in `quilt_loader`.
+Mods will be downloaded from `https://maven.quiltmc.org`, and any repositories specified in the `repositories` field in `quilt_loader`.
 (At first only quiltmc.org itself and whitelisted mavens will be permitted, but later on this will be changed to a blacklist where only certain mavens will be disallowed (for example maven central).

+//...no
 Mods are downloaded using the following URL format: `<repository>/<group-id>/<mod-id>/<version>/<file-name>`.

-Assets are downloaded using a slightly different format: `<repository>/<asset-identifier>`

-After downloading mods to the cache (or if they are already present in the cache, but not found in the `<game-dir>/quilt_loader/downloaded_mods` folder) then they will be copied over, and then loaded for the next cycle.
+After downloading mods to the cache (or if they are already present in the cache, but not found in the `<game-dir>/.quilt/downloaded_mods` folder) then they will be copied over to a local (per-instance) download cache in `<game>/.quilt/downloaded_mods`, and then loaded for the next cycle.

 This `downloaded_mods` folder will use the same file layout as a normal cache folder.

 ----------------------

 ALEXIIL: EVERYTHING ABOVE THIS LINE IS FINISHED (in theory - apart from proofreading)

 ----------------------